-However, in 1905, Albert Einstein asserted that the speed of light doesn't vary, but rather it is a constant, traveling at roughly 186,282 miles per second (299,792 kilometers per second).
+However, in 1905, Albert Einstein asserted that the speed of light doesn't vary, but is a constant, traveling at 186,282 miles per second (299,792 kilometers per second).
 He postulated that time was more like a river, ebbing and flowing depending on the effects of gravity and space-time.
-Time would speed up and slow down around cosmological bodies with differing masses and velocities, and therefore one second on Earth was not the same length of time everywhere in the universe.
+Time would speed up and slow down around cosmological bodies with different masses and velocities, and therefore one second on Earth was not the same length of time everywhere in the universe.

 Related story: What is space-time?

-It was ultimately Einstein's theory that was not only believed to be the truth, but also proven to be entirely accurate.
-In October 1971, two physicists named J.C.
-Hafele and Richard Keating set about proving its validity.
-To do this they flew four caesium atomic clocks on planes around the world, eastwards and then westwards.
+Decades later, Einstein's theory was proven to be true.
+In October 1971, physicists J.C.
+Hafele and Richard Keating tested Einstein's theory by flying four cesium atomic clocks on planes around the world, going eastwards and then westwards.

-Newton and Einstein did agree on one thing, though — that time moves forward.
-So far there’s no evidence of anything in the universe that is able to dodge time and move forwards and backwards at will.
-Everything ultimately moves forward in time, be it at a regular pace or slightly warped if approaching the speed of light.
-Can we answer why time ticks forward, though?
-Not quite, although there are several theories as to why it does.
-One of these brings in the laws of thermodynamics, specifically the second law.
-This states that everything in the universe wants to move from low to high entropy, or from uniformity to disorder, beginning with simplicity at the Big Bang and moving to the almost random arrangement of galaxies and their inhabitants in the present day.
-This is known as the "arrow of time," or sometimes "time's arrow, likely coined by British astronomer Arthur Eddington in 1928, analytic philosopher Huw Price said at Séminaire Poincaré in 2006.
+One theory relies on the second law of thermodynamics.
+This law states that everything in the universe tends to move from low to high entropy, or from uniformity to disorder, beginning with simplicity at the Big Bang and moving to the almost random arrangement of galaxies and their inhabitants in the present day.
+This is known as the "arrow of time," or sometimes "time's arrow," likely coined by British astronomer Arthur Eddington in 1928, analytic philosopher Huw Price said at Séminaire Poincaré in 2006.

 Eddington suggested that time was not symmetrical: "If as we follow the arrow we find more and more of the random element in the state of the world, then the arrow is pointing towards the future; if the random element decreases, the arrow points towards the past," he wrote in "The Nature of the Physical World" in 1928.
 For example, if you were to observe a star in almost uniformity, but later saw it explode as a supernova and become a scattered nebula, you would know that time had moved forward from equality to chaos.

-Another theory suggests that the passage of time is due to the expansion of the universe.
-As the universe expands it pulls time with it, as space and time are linked as one, but this would mean that if the universe were to reach a theoretical limit of expansion and begin to contract, then time would reverse — a slight paradox for scientists and astronomers.
-Would time really move backwards, with everything coming back to an era of simplicity and ending with a "Big Crunch"?
+Another theory suggests that the passage of time is due to our expanding universe.
+As the universe expands, it pulls time with it because space and time are linked as one.
+But this implies that if the universe were to reach a theoretical limit of expansion and begin to contract, then time would reverse — a slight paradox.
+Could time really move backwards, with everything coming back to an era of simplicity and ending with a "Big Crunch"?
 It's unlikely we'll be around to find out, but we can postulate on what we think might happen.

-It’s incredible to think of the progress we’ve made in our understanding of time over the past century.
-From ancient time-telling sundials to modern atomic clocks, we can even track the passing of a second more closely than ever before.
+Scientists may not have all the answers, but over the past century they've made impressive progress in understanding how time works.
+From ancient time-telling sundials to modern atomic clocks, we can now track the passing of a second more closely than ever before.
 Time remains a complex topic, but thanks to scientific visionaries, we are getting closer to unlocking the secrets of this not-so-constant universal constant.